 Students who are unable to complete required work in any course may request the grade of incomplete (I).
 Incompletes will be approved on a case-by-case basis only and must be based upon unusual circumstances.
-The request for an incomplete, accompanied by a proposed study plan, must be submitted to the instructor and will be evaluated by the Chair of the Department of Continuing Studies.
-If approved, the incomplete will be assigned for a period not to exceed one year.
+The request for an incomplete, accompanied by a proposed study plan, must be submitted to the instructor for review and forwarding for action to the Chair of the Department of Continuing Studies.
+If approved, the incomplete will be assigned for a period not to exceed 180 days.
 If the course in which the incomplete is assigned is a prerequisite to one or more subsequent courses, students may not be permitted to proceed to any subsequent course until the incomplete work has been finished.
 Students who cannot successfully complete the work necessary to remove the grade of "I" by the due date will receive a final grade for the course based on all unfinished assignments graded as zero.